MichalCiesliczka/recrt-contact-us-ts/README.md

 App is based on [create-react-app](https://github.com/facebook/create-react-app) boilerplate to start quickly.
 Redux is used for state managing and [redux-form](https://redux-form.com/) for form building, validation and submitting.

-This is my first experience with TypeScript, so forgive me some mistakes :) in `tsconfig.js` I've exclude 2 tests which use `redux-form` properties and those were required by tested components.
+This is my first experience with TypeScript, so forgive me some mistakes :) in `tsconfig.js` I've excluded 2 tests which use `redux-form` properties and those were required by tested components.
 Maybe I should exclude all tests?
 But then strong types are not used there.
 Don't know, I need to read more about that.

 Tests are runned by jest and written with [enzyme](https://github.com/airbnb/enzyme) and [react-test-renderer](https://reactjs.org/docs/test-renderer.html).
 Coverage says over 90%, but I can see some things to improve and write more integrations tests.
 I've tried to write code that is simple to test so all components and containers are in different places, so testing with store is not really a case.